 Carving out a sensible, ambitious, but achievable digital budget can signify to your board that you’re conscious of the current challenges while being hopeful for the future.
 Such an approach also suggests to workers that you’re mindful of the long game and that the business is one in which they can thrive as well as survive.

 It’s about instilling a culture of resilience: of operations resilience, of cyber resilience, and data resilience.
 “If you look at the technical term of resilience in the IT space, it talks about providing a service despite the threat, or recovering quickly,” says O’Donnell.
 But too often, visions of resilience prioritise ironing out infrastructural issues over people.

-While businesses should be considering digital investments like digitalisation, automation or improving an e-commerce workflow, they mustn’t overlook the people and processes behind those systems.
-Without this, organisations coil lose sight of how knowledge is transferred to remove single points of failure.
+While businesses should be considering digital investments like digitalisation, automation or improving an ecommerce workflow, they mustn’t overlook the people and processes behind those systems.
+Without this, organisations could lose sight of how knowledge is transferred to remove single points of failure.

 O’Donnell is a senior analyst for a company that sells products designed to streamline IT operations and cybersecurity, so his advocacy for investing in digital and automation is understandable.
 But what O’Donnell makes clear is that resiliency is about more than technology.
 He says: “It’s know-how and tacit knowledge, and that takes time to build within a person or team.”

 The nature of cascading events makes it hard to predict when and where the next domino will fall.
 O’Donnell believes that in the technology space there are still significant skills shortages.
 He suggests that companies continue to invest in technology to build resilience, but also to improve employee attrition.